OpenAPITools/openapi-style-validator/README.md

 You could argue that you will do code review to prevent these errors.
 Yes you could but wouldn't it be better if you could automatize all of this?
-You can still do code reviews to find business/requirements/REST path errors but let Jaffsoft openapi-style-validator validate the style and standards like mandatory examples, naming conventions, description, etc...
+You can still do code reviews to find business/requirements/REST path errors but let openapi-style-validator validate the style and standards like mandatory examples, naming conventions, description, etc...

 ## What it can validate